-Contract value \$6.0M
+Contract value \$6.2M

-Supplier selection Price/quality

-Contract duration 2 years
+Supplier selection Price/quality Contract duration 2 years

 Council has an existing 2-year contract for the resurfacing of roads throughout the district, and includes seal design, service lid adjustment and pavement marking.
-The contractor is Ashburton Contracting Ltd, and the contract works were completed in March 2022.
+The contractor is Ashburton Contracting Ltd, and the contract works were completed in March 2025.
 It was tendered using the Price Quality Method with 50% for Non-Price Attributes.
-A one-year extension for the 2022-23 construction season has been approved by both Council and Waka Kotahi.